 The TOE shall restrict the reachability of services so that they can only be reached on interfaces where their usage is required.
 On interfaces were services are active, the reachability should be limited to legitimate communication peers.
-This limitation shall be realized on the system itself (without measures (e.g. firewall) at network side) according to B.3.7.2.1..
+This limitation shall be realized on the system itself (without measures (e.g. firewall) at network side) according to B.3.7.2.1.